-The Company transitioned to the new segment reporting structure effective January 1, 2022 which resulted in certain changes to our operating segments and reporting units.
-We have allocated goodwill to our reporting units using a relative fair value approach.
+The Company transferred certain agencies between operating segments as of January 1, 2023 which resulted in certain changes to our reporting units and reportable segments.
 In addition, we completed an assessment of any potential goodwill impairment for all reporting units immediately prior and subsequent to the reallocation and determined that no impairment existed.

 We review goodwill and other intangible assets with indefinite lives not subject to amortization as of October 1st each year and whenever events or significant changes in circumstances indicate that the carrying value may not be recoverable.
 We evaluate the recoverability of goodwill at a reporting unit level.
-We have 10 reporting units that were subject to the 2022 annual impairment testing.
-Our annual impairment review as of October 1, 2022 did not result in an impairment charge at any of our reporting units.
+We have 10 reporting units that were subject to the 2023 annual impairment testing.
+Our annual impairment review as of October 1, 2023 did not result in an impairment charge at any of our reporting units.